Right to Water

 - Access to system information.
 In addition, the atlas assesses whether and to what extent water systems provide their customers with access to vital information about water and water programs.

 Researchers: Gregory Pierce and Silvia Gonzalez

-With sponsorship from First 5 LA, LCI is carrying out several research and program development activities to support implementation of AB 2370.
+With sponsorship from First 5 LA, LCI conducted several research and program development activities to support implementation of AB 2370.
 Approved by California lawmakers in 2018, AB 2370 establishes requirements for testing lead exposure in drinking water in child day-care facilities.
-Our work will include:
+Our work included:

 - analyzing the likely extent of lead issues in day-care facilities under different testing threshold level scenarios;